google/applied-machine-learning-intensive/amli/v2/content/03_regression/01_introduction_to_regression/slides.md

 ---

-# Hyperparameters we care about
+# Hyperparameters We Care About

  ![](res/regression11.png)